 And there’s a huge difference between impossible and really hard.
 Once something goes from not within a circle of possibility to at the every edge, that’s a paradigm-shifting change.
 At least, it was, and still is, for me.

 I don’t claim to being a great or even good entrepreneur.
 I am, and hope to remain, a student of the practice of entrepreneurship.

 I do, however, believe that entrepreneurship offers an opportunity to create more freedom, wealth and purpose in our lives, the lives of those we love and the world at large.

 Just as investment advice articles conclude with, “This only an opinion, please consult your financial advisor before making any investment decisions,” I’ll conclude by again confessing that I certainly don’t profess to have all the answers.
 This is only my opinion based on anecdotal experience, observation and a bit of consideration.

 Either way, the market is moving.

-Disclosure: As of the writing of this article, I am long entrepreneurship.
-Much of this section is borrowed from Ron Davison’s Fourth Economy.
+Disclosure: As of the writing of this article, I am long into entrepreneurship.

 If you would like to learn more about why entrepreneurship will be the least riskiest career of the 21st century, you can download a free chapter from my Amazon Bestseller The End Of Jobs.